28 Comments

 This was in no way a "small editorial error".
 There is plenty of evidence going back years of systematic pro-bias from the BBC across a number of standard / typical Left-leaning causes and anti-bias against many things / people / opinions that do not align with those causes.

-No matter where you on the spectrum in terms of feelings about Trump, the BBC deserves nothing but scorn and criticism for its actions.
+No matter where you are on the spectrum in terms of feelings about Trump, the BBC deserves nothing but scorn and criticism for its actions.

 Expand full comment